Rembrandt's Changing Impressions

 This is the first time in over 40 years that such an exhibition has been undertaken, and the new scholarship contributes much to a reinvigorated discussion.
 A publication reproducing all the works will make these images broadly available, and a symposium timed to the IFPDA Print Fair will foster a scholarly conversation.

-The Wallach Art Gallery graciously acknowledges the Netherland-American Foundation for its support of the exhibition.
+The Wallach Art Gallery graciously acknowledges the Netherland-American Foundation and the IFPDA for their support of the exhibition.